Urgent Update for Winter 2026 White Flag Emergency Shelter

 Q. What is the shelter like?

 A. The shelter is a large home on a residential street in Durham.
-We have sixteen beds in five bedrooms.
-There is a kitchen, a living room, a “quiet” room, a business room, on-site laundry, a back deck, and a backyard.
-We provide groceries, toiletries, and linens.
-Staying with us is free.
+We have sixteen beds in five bedrooms, meaning that we can typically provide shelter to two or three single adults and three or four families.
+There is a kitchen, a pantry, a living room, a “quiet” room, a business room, on-site laundry, a back deck, and a fenced-in backyard.
+We provide basic groceries, toiletries, and linens.
+There is no cost to stay in our emergency shelter, and the length of stay past 7 days is dependent on your personal needs, goals, and willingness to move forward.

 Q. Can I bring my kids?